sildater/parangonar/README.md

 This will install the latest release of the package and will install all dependencies automatically.

-Quickstart Examples
+Getting Started
 ==========

-The following code loads the contents of a a previously aligned performance and score alignment file (encoded in the [match file format](https://arxiv.org/abs/2206.01104)).
+The following code loads the contents of a a previously aligned performance and score alignment file (encoded in the [match file format](https://cpjku.github.io/matchfile/)).

-A new alignment is computed using a hierarchical DTW-based note matcher and the resulting alignment are compared to the ground truth:
+A new alignment is computed using different note matchers and the predicted alignment are compared to the ground truth:

 1 - Automatic Note Matching: `AutomaticNoteMatcher` and `DualDTWNoteMatcher`
 -----